AdrianWR/urlbuilder/README.md

 ### Installation

 Before proceeding, it's not advised to run this scraper on your local machine, as some websites may block yor IP address upon a number of requests on a particular domain.
-When data mining, be assured to follow very stricit ethical guidelines before running your process, to not clog up domain servers from scientific websites.
-Be polite while mining.
+When data mining, be assured to follow very stricit ethical guidelines before running your process, to not clog up domain servers from scientific websites. **Be polite while mining data**.

 #### With Docker
 The most common way to run this URL Builder script is to run it on a Docker container, as the dependencies will be updated to the latest working Python packages.
 To download the repository and build the Docker image, you can run the following command: